Shrushti58/Shrushti58/README.md

 ---

 ## 🚀 About Me
-🎓 Engineering my way through tech at DY Patil College of Engineering , Akurdi – Class of 2027

-💡 Turning ideas into impact through projects like e-Bachat Gat & SPPU Code Portal
+💡 Turning ideas into impact through real-world MERN projects ✨ Building what matters, coding with purpose.

-🧠 Fluent in: React spells, Node.js scrolls, MongoDB maps, and Cloudinary clouds ☁️

-🔍 Currently exploring: the GitHub multiverse, designing for scale, and mastering the art of beautiful UIs

-🛠️ Side quests: building products people love, debugging life one semicolon at a time

-✨ Motto:
-“Building what matters.
-Breaking what limits.”

 ## 🛠 Tech Stack